sam-schmitz/3D-Renderer/README.md

 <h1>3D Renderer</h1>
 <p>Final project for CS260(Computer Graphics) made in collaberation with Zach Abbey. </p>
 <p>Renders a 3d scene and turns it into a ppm image.
 Images can be generated using ray tracing, meshs, and different textures.
 Multiple images can be turned into an animation. </p>
-<p>Deliverable: An animation of a desk setup.
+<p>Deliverable: Final.gif, An animation of a desk setup.
 It features multiple complex meshes and rotating peices. </p>

 <h3>Project Elements</h3>
 <ul>